 2. Explore ways to stay fit from home

-Making yourself get out of the house to exercise can be challenging enough in normal winters – and in the midst of lockdown, when gyms are shut and exercise buddies are off-limits, it can be even more difficult.
+Making yourself get out of the house to exercise can be challenging enough in normal times – and although restrictions are easing, you might still feel wary of exercising with other people.
 But the good news is that there are so many different ways you can stay fit from the comfort of your own home.
 The popularity of online exercise classes has rocketed over the past year, and just a quick browse on YouTube will show you how much variety there is out there.
 Whether you want to try yoga, dance, boxing or a HIIT session, there are countless free online classes you can try.